timmyworldboss/Angular1/README.md

 challenges
 license
 ### Description
-it is a website that calculates users age and birthdays including month ,day and year.its very user friendly.
+it is a webapp that alows users to input quotes and upvote or downvote quotes as well as delete quotes

 #### Technologies used
 HTML for the body css for styling javascript for functionality